istio/istio/manifests/charts/README-helm3.md

     -f manifests/charts/global.yaml  --set revision=mytest --set clusterResources=false
 ```

-- 'gateways' install a load balancer with `ingress` and `egress`.
+- `gateways` install a load balancer with `ingress` and `egress`.
 You can install it multiple times with different revisions but they must be installed in separate namespaces.

 Ingress secrets and access should be separated from the control plane.